 We are registered as data processors with the Information Commissioner's Office (ICO).

 Our practice will need to collect your personal information to provide healthcare services to you.
 The information we will collect about you includes your name, date of birth, address and contact details.
+We share medical records with those involved in providing you with care and treatment.

 You have the right under GDPR to request access to, and correction, of your personal information.
 We require you to put this request in writing by completing a Subject Access Request (SAR).
 The practice will deal with the request within 28 days.